-Meet our steering group:
+Meet our steering committee:

-Alastair Yates is our Lead/Chair who oversees the Group and also manages all our media and communications.
+Alastair Yates is our Lead/Chair who oversees the Support Group and also manages all our media and communications.
 He has a teenage son who has ADHD.
 Alastair, with the help of the team, has published our “Handbook of Services”.
 He also books the speakers for our Talks and videos them.
 Alastair is a former presenter for BBC TV News and Sky News

-Val Ivens is our advisor and Coach for all ADHD matters pertaining to the Borough.
+Val Ivens is our advisor and representative for all ADHD matters pertaining to the Borough.
 She campaigns, lobbies and teaches on our behalf.
 Val coaches parents of children & young people and has done so for over 20 years.
 She has a journalist daughter with a disability and special educational needs.
 Val has sat on national ADHD associations, lobbied government on the Code of Practice and has a specialist interest in the neuro-developmental origins of the condition.
 Her previous career was in intergovernmental negotiations.